gatlin/psilo/README.md

 functions are unary; *however* all functions take as their single parameter a list (much like Perl, actually) which is deconstructed to pass arguments.

-The goal is to support Common Lisp style compile-time macros for further extension by users; the goal is for all non-core syntax to be provided by macros in the default distribution.

 ### 3.1 Okay examples now!

 Here's what happens when I evaluate the Y combinator (in the core syntax):